factorial-io/fstack/packages/twig/README.md

 composer require --dev factorial-io/twigcs-extension
 ```

+## Options

+### `executable`

-If you cannot install it inside `./vendor`, but only somewhere else, you can point to the executable like this:
+If you cannot install the twigcs-extension inside `./vendor`, but only somewhere else, you can point to the executable like this:

 ```js
 // .factorialrc.js